Romanesque in and around Castelnuovo Don Bosco

 Castelnuovo Don Bosco already shows us the first examples of Romanesque architecture along this path: from the big Church of Sant'Eusebio, just outside the village, to the tiny Church of Santa Maria di Cornareto, in a splendid panoramic scenery, perhaps one of the most romantic places in Monferrato.
 These are also lands of wine: actually it is here and in the neighbouring villages that the sweet Malvasia di Castelnuovo Don Bosco, both still and sparkling, is being produced.

 We leave the village and head towards the valley of the Rio Traversa to reach Moncucco Torinese.
-And if Castelnuovo Don Bosco is about Malvasia, Moncucco Torinese is about Freisa (with its lovely homonymous wine shop).
+And if Castelnuovo Don Bosco is about Malvasia, Moncucco Torinese is about Freisa (with its lovely homonymous Bottega del Vino - Local Wine Shop).
 The village is literally overlooked by the huge Castle, which also houses the beautiful Museo dei Gessi (Plaster Museum).
 Noteworthy is also the neoclassical parish Church of San Giovanni, with its high altar which was designed by the genial mind of Filippo Juvarra.

 Berzano di San Pietro already awaits us on the next hill, where the hitherto prevailing vineyards fade into the upper wooded valley of the Traversa river: it is another small hilltop rural hamlet.
 It is worth taking a short walk to see the monumental Roverella (one of Piedmont's historic trees) and the beautiful small country Church of San Giovanni.